jameshughes89/cs2XX-ComputerArchitecture/site/labs/comparisons/comparisons.rst

     * **Hints:**

-        * Pay special attention to the order of the operators with respect to their 3 bit pattern
+        * Pay special attention to the order of the comparisons with respect to their 3 bit pattern
-        * Mind the affect of the most significant bit on the operators
+        * Mind the impact of the most significant bit on the operators